Create and configure a package

 Clone an existing package

 Once you have one package set up, you don't have to build the next from scratch.
-From the Packages list, find a similar package, click its actions menu, and choose Clone.
-The clone copies pricing, durations, and allocation rules — just rename and tweak what's specific to the new package.
+From the Packages list, open a similar package's actions menu and choose Clone.
+The clone copies the package's settings — just give it a new name and tweak what's specific to it.

 Assigned resources don't transfer when you clone a package.
 The cloned package starts with no resource categories attached.
 Open the Assign Resource Category card on the new package and add them again before activating.